When to Classify Events in Open Times Series?: Experiments

+\textit{Effect of the delay and misclassification costs}: In all the situations corresponding to the subfigures of Figure \ref{fig:avg_cost_delay_cm}, the average cost sharply increases when the delay cost become very high (note the logarithmic scale on the $x$-axis).
+Indeed, decisions have to be made early so as to avoid high delay costs, but this is at the price of false positives and negatives which may incur high cost, specially for the $C_m^{(3}$ and $C_m^{(4)}$ cost matrices.

-\textit{Ability to adapt the triggering moment according to observed data}: In order to better understand the superiority of the SR approach, we show in Figure \ref{fig::dist_horizon} the distribution of the decision moments of the three methods \textsc{economy}-$\gamma$, CC and SR. We have chosen the scenario $C_m=C_m^{(2)}$ (The method behaves similarly for other values of $C_m=C_m^{(.)}$, additional figures are given in the supplementary material).
-When $\alpha=0.001$, \textsc{economy}-$\gamma$ outperforms SR and CC since it decides earlier that SR, and CC takes mostly very late decisions as shown in Figure \ref{fig:cm2}.
-However, when $\alpha=0.1$, the distribution of decision moments of \textsc{economy}-$\gamma$ is shifted towards earlier horizons which is expected since the parameter $\alpha$ of the delay cost is higher, the same phenomenon is noticed for CC and SR, but in addition, the distribution of SR became more skewed, in other words, it \textit{adapts} its decision horizon to observed data, and this explains the performance superiority over the competing approaches in Figure \ref{fig:cm2}.
+\textit{Ability to adapt the triggering moment according to observed data}: In order to better understand the properties of the adaptive approaches, we show in Figure \ref{fig::dist_horizon} the distribution of the decision moments of the three methods: \textsc{economy}-$\gamma$, CC and SR. We have chosen the scenario $C_m=C_m^{(2)}$ (The method behaves similarly for other values of $C_m=C_m^{(.)}$ and additional figures are given in the supplementary material).
+One immediate finding is that both \textsc{economy}-$\gamma$ and {\bf SR} are more ready to consider intermediate horizons of prediction than {\bf CC}.
+For $\alpha = 0.1$, {\bf SR} is more prone to spread its decision horizons than \textsc{economy}-$\gamma$, which shows how this efficient approach adapts the horizon.
+It may explain its superior performance in this instance.